Becapa/Projects/DataReader/README.md

 includes/lakes.arff
 ```
 After that the script will print out the results of the min/max for each numerical feature and the set of possible values for the discrete features.

+Then the script will ask for a target feature.
+You must provide the name of a discrete feature in the arff file.
+An example of one in the lakes.arff file would be runoff.
+It will then ask for a feature to split on.
+This input will also need to be a discrete feature from the arff file.